Propur Water Filter Review: How Good is It? (here’s what I found out)

 How does Propur water filtration work?

 The Propur ProOne Big+ is a gravity water filter.
 It consists of two containers that stack together.
 You start by pouring water into the top part, where the filters are.

 Gravity pulls the water downward through the filters into the bottom container.
 There's a spigot near the bottom for dispensing the purified water.

 There's no plumbing involved.
 You can set it on your countertop or on a table.

 The container and the spigot are stainless steel.
+It comes in a polished or brushed finish.
 The filter element is granular activated carbon in a container of silver infused ceramic.